labarlab-emorep/func_model/README.md

 ### Setup
-* Generate an RSA key on the DCC for labarserv2 and set the global variable `RSA_LS2` to hold the path for the key
+* Generate an RSA key on the DCC for the lab server and set the global variable `RSA_LS2` to hold the path for the key
 * Ensure the FSL is configured and executable in the environment